Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Unmerge any merged cells within the given range back into individual cells' which specifies the verb (unmerge) and resource (Excel range), and distinguishes it from the sibling 'merge-excel-range' by saying 'Inverse of merge-excel-range'.
+The description clearly states the action ('Unmerge') and the resource ('any merged cells within the given range'), and distinguishes it from the sibling 'merge-excel-range' by noting it is the inverse.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.